JustAnyones/bitly-api-python/README.md

 Original at https://github.com/bitly/bitly-api-python seems abandoned.
 I tried to aggregate the good pull-requests in this repo.

-This lib works againt the old bitly API ( v3 ? )
+This lib works against the old bitly API ( v3 ? )

 You should propably have a look at this one if you dont allready have a lot of old code written againt this one and can accept Python 3.7+ only: